Back to top

 The CEO of the MAT is Tuesday Humby.

-• Stronger governance on strategy, performance, leadership, teaching standards and finance
+• Stronger governance around leadership, teaching standards, performance, and finance

-• Better value for money on services and resources procured for the schools
+• Better value for money through shared procurement and central services